PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

 #### HV\_PM power module output is unfused {#issue_pm_unfused}

+The *HV\_PM* power module supplied with the kit is not protected by a fuse:
+- Only connect devices with the power turned off.
-The *HV\_PM* power module supplied with the kit has an *unfused* output, and may be damaged if connected incorrectly/too much power is drawn.
+- The power module may be damaged if connected incorrectly/too much power is drawn..

 ## Further Information